Jason Zucker: Pittsburgh Penguins

-On February 10, 2020, Zucker was traded by the Wild to the Pittsburgh Penguins in exchange for Alex Galchenyuk, Calen Addison, and a conditional first round pick in the 2020 NHL Entry Draft (condition within the trade later converted the pick to a first round pick in the 2021 NHL Entry Draft).
-Zucker is under contract with the Penguins for three years, through the 2022–23 season, for an average annual value of $5.5 million.
+On February 10, 2020, Zucker was traded by the Wild to the Pittsburgh Penguins in exchange for Calen Addison, Alex Galchenyuk, and a conditional first round pick in the 2020 NHL entry draft (condition within the trade later converted the pick to a first round pick in the 2021 NHL entry draft).
+Zucker was under contract with the Penguins for three years, through the 2022–23 season, for an average annual value of $5.5 million.
+He made his Penguins debut on February 11 in a 2–1 loss to the Tampa Bay Lightning, playing on a line with Sidney Crosby.
+He scored his first two goals in a Penguins uniform against Carey Price in a 4–1 win over the Montreal Canadiens on February 14.
+Zucker later made his Penguins playoff debut against the Canadiens on August 1 in Game 1 of their first round series.
+He scored in a Game 2 win for the Penguins to tie the series, but the Canadiens eliminated the Penguins to move on to the next round.